Looking for a cloud-hosted SSO solution? Try Duo Single Sign-On for Salesforce.

 After you've entered all the required information click the Save button.

 Review the SSO details for correctness.
 Make note of the Entity ID and Salesforce Login URL in the "Endpoints" section at the bottom of the details page as you'll need to provide that information to Duo.

 Add your new Duo Access Gateway SSO provider to your Saleforce login page.

-While logged in to the Remedyforce admin site as an administrator navigate to Domain Management → My Domain (Salesforce Classic UI) or Setup → Settings → Company Settings → My Domain (Salesforce Lightning Experience UI).
+While logged in to the Salesforce admin site as an administrator navigate to Domain Management → My Domain (Salesforce Classic UI) or Setup → Settings → Company Settings → My Domain (Salesforce Lightning Experience UI).

 Scroll down to the "Authentication Configuration" section of the "My Domain" page and click Edit.